This article describes how to determine if your hosting account is on a server that uses CageFS.

 Some features and applications (particularly developer-related programs that run from the command line) require different configurations when CageFS is enabled.
 Therefore, it can be useful to know whether or not your account is on a server that uses CageFS.

-There are two ways to determine if an account uses CageFS.
+There are two ways to determine if a cPanel-based account uses CageFS.
 Use whichever of the following methods you prefer.

 To use cPanel to determine whether or not your account uses CageFS, follow these steps: